ScanMountGoat/ssbh_data_py/README.md

 The minimum supported pip version is 20.3.

 ## Requirements
-The package is available on [PyPi](https://pypi.org/project/ssbh_data_py/) for Python 3.7, 3.8, 3.9, and 3.10 for newer versions of Windows, Linux, and Mac OS.
-Apple Silicon support is currently only available for Python 3.9 and 3.10.
+The package is available on [PyPi](https://pypi.org/project/ssbh_data_py/) for Python 3.9, 3.10, 3.11, 3.12, and 3.13 for newer versions of Windows, Linux, and Mac OS.
 For other Python versions, build ssbh_data_py from source. ssbh_data_py requires the `numpy` package for transforms and attribute data.

 ## Getting Started
 Each supported SSBH type has an associated data struct that can be created reading from a file.